Safety Awareness Handbook

-2) Do not allow persons you do not know, to follow you (tailgate)
+2) Do not allow persons you do not know to follow you through entrance doors.

 3) Always lock your door when you are sleeping.

-6) Keep small items of value, such as wallets, money and jewelry out of
+6) Keep small items of value — such as wallets, money and jewelry — out of sight.

 8) Do not leave notes on your door announcing that no one is home.